-A 2025 target of 50 has been set for the sector reflecting the need to keep pushing and encouraging the digital transformation, given its role at critical stages of construction, such as design, and the wider opportunities it creates to drive productivity and quality improvements, and understand performance.
+There is no change for the 2022 benchmark which remains at 30, which is disappointing, given the 2025 target previously set of 50.
+This has been set for the sector to reflect the need to keep pushing and encouraging the digital transformation, given its role at critical stages of construction, such as design, and the wider opportunities it creates to drive productivity and quality improvements, and understand performance.